raihalea/CTFd-CloudFront-signed-url/README.md

 ### Required Environment Variables
 - `UPLOAD_PROVIDER`
   - Selection of Uploder.
-Fixed values for using this plugin.
-  - `s3withcf`
+  - Fixed values for using this plugin: `s3withcf`
 - `AWS_S3_BUCKET`
   - Name of the S3 bucket.
   - Example: `bucket-name`